petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

        [*I] dxp-14-7110 :: Installed; Will be installed. :: Built for LIFERAY
     ```

 Fix Packs are cumulative in nature and include all the fix packs previously released.
-After patching, remove Liferay DXP's cache of deployed code by deleting the contents of the `${liferay.home}/work` folder.
-See the next section on how to remove other stale data.
+After patching, remove Liferay DXP's cache of deployed code by deleting the contents of the `[Liferay Home]/work` folder.
+See below for how to remove other stale data.

 ### Downloading and Deploying